ENG 5100 — London Drama to 1530

 Before this class meets:

-read the Broadview edition of Henry Medwall’s Fulgens and Lucres (pdf forthcoming);
+read the Blackwell edition of Henry Medwall’s Fulgens and Lucres (pdf forthcoming);

 read Meg Twycross’s “‘Fart Pryke in Cule’: The Pictures,” from Medieval English Theatre 23 (pdf forthcoming);